1. Introduction

 This guide is modular: if you are familiar with the topic of a chapter, feel free to skip it.
 The chapters are meant to build a working practice before filling in every technical detail, so it is fine to move forward before every tool feels completely familiar.

-Code blocks show commands, configuration, code snippets or command outputs.
+Code blocks show commands, code snippets, or command outputs.
 For instance, the following is a Lean snippet:

 def double (n : Nat) : Nat := n + n

-The following is a Bash command together with its output (we will see later what this means).
+The following is a Bash command (echo hello), together with its

 This document is alive.
-The programs and tools presented here, technology, and the world in general, change so fast that it doesn't make sense to think about this guide as something static.
-Contributions are appreciated and needed.
+The programs and tools presented here, as well as technology and the world in general, change so fast that it doesn't make sense to think about this guide as something static.
+Contributions are very much appreciated and needed.

 TODO: Explain how to contribute.